 All horses should live in a suitable and comfortable environment.
 A horse’s home affects how the horse feels, thinks and behaves.
 Providing your horse with shelter and a comfortable resting area is one way you can make sure that your horse stays healthy and happy.

-One of these Freedoms is: freedom from discomfort.
-In this section you will learn about this freedom and how you can make sure your horse has the environment and shelter that he/she needs to be freed from discomfort.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Freedoms is: Freedom from Discomfort.
+In this section you will learn about this freedom and how you can make sure your horses have the right environment and shelter they need to be free from discomfort.

 Horses are big animals who will need lots of room.
 When housing your horse, you need to make sure he or she has enough room to get daily exercise.